 In some states, there is a different procedure, known (somewhat erroneously) as the “one free bite rule.”
 Under this rule, dog owners are only liable for any injuries caused by their dog biting someone if they have prior warning that the dog was dangerous.

-This warning may take any of several different firms.
+This warning may take any of several different forms.
 For instance, merely barking at strangers will not satisfy the one free bite rule, but snapping and growling at strangers might, and a prior bite almost certainly will.
 This rule entitles dog owners who have no reason to believe that their dog is dangerous a “free pass“ — on the first occurrence, at least.
 After that, they will be responsible for all the damages caused by their dog.

 Another complicating factor: in some jurisdictions, the individual responsible for caring for the dog, or the sitter, will be held responsible for any dog bites that occur on their watch, and not the owner.